QUIJOTE scientific results XIX. New constraints on the synchrotron spectral index using a semi-blind component

 From the component-separated maps, we reconstruct the Stokes parameter maps corresponding to synchrotron amplitude and spectral index modulated synchrotron amplitude following Eq~\ref{eq:estimated_zeroth_moment} and Eq~\ref{eq:estimated_firts_moment} at \Nside = 64.
 We display the resulting maps in Figure~\ref{fig:moment_maps_data}.
-Visual inspection demonstrates a clear spatial anti-correlation between the recovered moment maps, a feature that is further utilised in the estimation of the synchrotron spectral index.
+The figure demonstrates a clear spatial anti-correlation between the zeroth and first order recovered moment maps, a feature that is further utilised in the estimation of the synchrotron spectral index.

 Subsequently, we perform a T-T correlation analysis at \Nside\ = 32 between pairs of recovered Stokes maps corresponding to the two reconstructed synchrotron moments.
 To ensure the robustness of the correlation, we exclude some super-pixels from our analysis for which the Pearson correlation coefficient between the moment maps falls below 0.3.
 This prescription resulted in the removal of 0.5\% of the total pixels from the analysis.
 We compute the inverse-variance-weighted mean and the uncertainty, $\sigma_{\beta_s}^{\rm sys+stat}$, of the spectral indices, following Section~\ref{sec:TT_correlation}, from the estimated spectral index for 18 rotation angles ($\alpha \in [0^{\circ}, 85^{\circ}]$).
 In the upper panel of Figure~\ref{fig:mean_std_beta_s_data}, we present the inverse-variance-weighted mean map of spectral index at \Nside=32.
 In the lower panel, we show the corresponding uncertainty map $\sigma_{\beta_s}^{\rm sys+stat}$.